Bertrand/handlebars-objc/doc/WritingHelpers.md

 The parameter value is model.date in our example and thus use values coming from the context.
 As we'll see in later examples, parameters can also be litteral (string, numbers, boolean).

-An application could also provide a helper named "reverse_each" that iterates over an array in reverse order and execute a block of statements at each step:
+An application could also provide a helper named "reverse_each" that iterates over an array in reverse order and executes a block of statements at each step:

 Templates may then use it this way: